 You have probably heard about the Webull app on YouTube and want to know if it’s available in the UK, right?

-Webull is a modern and easy-to-use investment app from the US which has introduced the concept of commission-free trading in financial products such as stocks and ETFs, alongside its biggest rivals, Robinhood, E*TRADE, and TD Ameritrade.
+Webull is a modern and easy-to-use investment app from the US.
+It has introduced the concept of commission-free trading in financial products such as stocks and ETFs, alongside its biggest rivals, Robinhood, E*TRADE, and TD Ameritrade.

 Yes, Webull is available in the UK through the subsidiary “Webull Securities (UK) Ltd”.
 Until now, Webull could only be used in Australia, Hong Kong, Japan, Singapore, South Africa and the United States.

-The launch in the UK occurred on the 12th of July 2023, but it is still limited in terms of product offering: it only allows you to invest in US stocks and with fractional shares – no access to ETFs, Options and over-the-counter (OTC) securities.
+The launch in the UK occurred on July 12, 2023, but it is still limited in terms of product offering: it only allows you to invest in stocks, options, fractional shares – there is no access to ETFs, bonds, or over-the-counter (OTC) securities.

-Besides that, Webull is not commission-free in the UK: a 2.5 basis points commission applies in each trade you make.
+Besides that, Webull is not commission-free in the UK: a $0.10 minimum commission applies in US and HK stocks.
+For UK stocks, the minimum charge is £0.50.

 Does Webull offer a free share signup bonus in the UK?

-No, Webull does not offer a free share promotion for UK users anymore.
+Webull does not offer a free share bonus, but rather a 2% cash bonus for new UK users:

 For more brokerage offers, check our article on free share offers available in the UK.